aserowy/thebook/docs/principles/open_closed_principle.md

 ## Guidelines

-- Switch cases and „if else if“ chains should be kept at a bare minimum
+- Keep switch cases and „if else if“ chains at a bare minimum​
-- Use pattern, e.g. strategy, to avoid inheritance
+- Use pattern, e.g. Strategy, to avoid inheritance ​
-- Try to anticipate future extensions, but keep KISS and YAGNI in mind
+- Try to anticipate future extensions, but keep KISS and YAGNI in mind​
-- Don't overestimate your ability to anticipate
+- Don't overestimate your ability to anticipate ​